suncoast-devs/handbook/lessons/cs-api-clients/index.md

 ```

 The `False` is not friendly so lets improve that.
 We can add another custom
-property which contains logic for it's `get` implementation:
+property which contains logic for its `get` implementation:

 ```csharp
 public string CompletedStatus